Salt & Wind Travel

 7th Arrondissement: Eiffel Tower and Musée D’Orsay

-The 7th arrondissement is largely residential but includes some of Paris’ most famous landmarks, including the Eiffel Tower, the Champ de Mars Park, the Musée Rodin, the Musée du quai Branly – Jacques Chirac, the Musée D’Orsay, and Les Invalides.
-This area offers a quieter, more upscale atmosphere with beautiful streets and luxury hotels.
+The 7th arrondissement is mainly residential but includes some of Paris’ most famous landmarks, including the Eiffel Tower, the Champ de Mars Park, the Musée Rodin, the Musée du quai Branly – Jacques Chirac, the Musée d’Orsay, and Les Invalides.
+This area is one of the best arrondissement to stay in Paris if you are after a quieter, more upscale atmosphere with beautiful streets and luxury hotels.

-It’s ideal for those looking for a serene stay with a view of the Iron Lady while also exploring gems like the food street that is Rue Cler or the impressive military museum known as the Musée de l’Armée.
+It’s ideal for those looking for a serene stay with a view of the Iron Lady while also exploring gems like the food street that is Rue Cler (don’t miss the incredible cheese shop, Marie Anne Catin) or the impressive military museum known as the Musée de l’Armée.
+I lived in this neighborhood for a year and liked how many parks and museums there are.
+However, if it is your first time in Paris, it could feel too quiet as it doesn’t have the touristy nightlife of other areas.

 Pros: In the mix without being super touristy